An improvement on Furstenberg's intersection problem: Sinai's factor theorem: Casino with clocks

 \section{Sinai's factor theorem: Casino with clocks}

+In this section we introduce Sinai's factor theorem and prove Theorem \ref{Cor}.
+The main technicalities here are similar to that in \cite[Section 6]{Wu} and our Theorem \ref{Cor} can be seen as a generalization of \cite[Theorem 6.1]{Wu}.

-In this section we introduce Sinai's factor theorem.
-For more details see \cite[Section 6]{Wu}.
-For a concrete example, consider a sequence of i.i.d random variables $\{X_n\}_{n\geq 1}$ with values in $\{0,1\}$ For any irrational number $\alpha$ we consider the sequence $ \{X_nR^n_\alpha(0)\}_{n\geq 1}. $ Intuitively, imagine a casino with a clock (which is unrealistic) with only one finger rotating with irrational angular speed ( $+\alpha\mod 1$ system).
+To have a intuitive idea in mind, consider a sequence of i.i.d random variables $\{X_n\}_{n\geq 1}$ with values in $\{0,1\}$ For any irrational number $\alpha$ we consider the sequence $ \{X_nR^n_\alpha(0)\}_{n\geq 1}. $ Intuitively, imagine a casino with a clock (which is unrealistic) with only one finger rotating with irrational angular speed ( $+\alpha\mod 1$ system).
 Whenever a gambler throws a coin with head up then he will check the clock.
 Then a sample path of the above random sequence would be a series of time a gambler observed.
 The results in this section can be intuitively stated as follows.
 For each gambler, almost surely, the time series he observed equidistributes in $[0,1]$, that is, the time series he observed does not depend on whether he is winning or losing.
 We shall discuss various different aspects towards the above intuition.
-Not all the results in this section will be used later in this paper.
-In fact we will only need Lemma \ref{BERANDROT2}, Theorem \ref{KK} and Theorem \ref{Cor}.